Nomination Process

 • One-on-one meetings with academic advisors to develop skills in self-advocacy, communication, study habits, and goal setting

-Torch Scholars expand their view of the world by participating in co-op, global, research, and service opportunities at Northeastern University.
+Torch Scholars expand their view of the world by participating in co-op, global study, research, and service opportunities at Northeastern University.
 Supported by the Torch Scholars Program and the Northeastern network, scholars explore their passions and expand their horizons by traveling for study and service through Northeastern’s study abroad programs, participating in Dialogues of Civilizations, working in a wide variety of co-op positions, and more.